Bhargavi-ng/Migration_and_Housing/README.md

 ![HPI vs Population Migration Model Quality Evaluation](/Images/HPI_Migration_Model_Quality.PNG)

 ***Model Limitations:***
-	- This linear regression model only one independent variable - Population Migration with in U.S. Real estate prices have many other variables influencing it like population growth, housing unit growth, economic state of the country etc.
+	- This linear regression model only one independent variable - Population Migration with in U.S. Real estate prices have many other variables influencing it like population growth, housing unit growth, economic state of the country, etc.
 	- We considered data for a smaller duration - 2015 to 2019 for this model.
-	- Also, the geographic spread is too big - all counties across U.S to be able to see any trends.
-Limiting the data to high migration counties might have provided better output.
+	- Also, the geography could potentially be too large: - all counties across U.S. Limiting the data to high migration counties might have provided better output.

 Code base [Jupyter Notebook - Linear Regression model regressing house price and migration](https://github.com/hishamdewan/Migration_and_Housing/blob/main/linear_regression_HPI_vs_pop.ipynb).

 ### **Model 2: House Price Index and 30 year Fixed Mortagage Rates**
-We used a second linear regression model that will regress "**All-Transactions House Price Index for the United States**" on "**30-Year Fixed Rate Mortgage Average in the United States**" between 2000-2021.
-This model tests the hypothesis that falling interest rates drives up housing prices in the U.S. We assessed the quality of the model using R squared and other metrics.
+We used a second linear regression model that will regress "**All-Transactions House Price Index for the United States**" on "**30-Year Fixed Rate Mortgage Average in the United States**" between 1975-2021.
+This model tests the hypothesis that the interest rates drove housing prices in the U.S. We assessed the quality of the model using R squared and other metrics.

 ***Findings:***

-The model supports our hypothesis that falling interest rate drives up the housing prices in U.S. as shown below.
-This model has a R squared value of 68.5% meaning that falling interest rates explains 68.5% of the Total Increase in House Prices.
-There are other factors influencing the remaining 31.5% of the Total Increase in House prices.
+The model supports our hypothesis that change in interest rate drives housing prices in U.S. as shown below.
+This model has a R squared value of 68.5% meaning that falling interest rates explains 68.5% of the change in house prices.
+There are other factors influencing the remaining of the change in house prices.

 ![Linear Regression Plot HPI vs Mortage Rate](/Images/linear_regression_HPI_vs_MORTGAGE.PNG)